Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to make coriander or green chutney?

 I sometimes add a bit of grated coconut to thicken the consistency and make it less watery.
-A thicker coriander chutney is good to have when you are using it as a spread to make sandwiches as it saves the bread from getting soggy.
+It makes a good spread for sandwiches as it saves the bread from getting soggy.

 Though it freezes well, I would suggest consuming it within a week of storing it in the refrigerator.